tiannanana/dookbook-doc-webfrontend/en/tabindex_attribute.md

 It accepts an integer as a value, with different results depending on the integer's value:

-- A negative value (usually `tabindex="-1"`) means that the element is not reachable via sequential keyboard navigation, but could be focused with Javascript or visually.
+- A negative value (usually `tabindex="-1"`) means that the element is not reachable via sequential keyboard navigation, but could be focused with JavaScript or visually.
 It's mostly useful to create accessible widgets with JavaScript.
 You can observe the Tabindex Accessibility example below to clear confusion.